bitcart/bitcart-docs/your-first-invoice/electrumwallet.md

 ![See wallet information](../../.gitbook/assets/electrum\_createwallet\_step7.png)

 Select and **copy** the `Master Public Key`.
-This is the **public** key from which BitcartCC will derive addresses.
+This is the **public** key from which Bitcart will derive addresses.

 ![Copy the Master Public Key](../../.gitbook/assets/electrum\_createwallet\_step8.png)

-Return to your BitcartCC.
+Return to your Bitcart.
 Click on the `Details` button in the `Wallets` card and click on the `New Wallet` button.
 Enter your wallet name and Paste the Master Public Key from electrum to xpub field.
 Click `Save`.

 ![Add new wallet](../../.gitbook/assets/connect\_electrum.png)